Home / Blog / Can you book a flight for someone else

 • Flights for managerial employers arranged by executive assistants

-• Individual people who plan their travel through travel agencies and get flights.
+• Individual people plan their travel through travel agencies and get flights.

 • Booking transport for students or group travelling